takhs91/raft-py3/report.md

 9. I then implemented the Log replication section and the election restriction.
 I had to fill all the things I skiped before.
 I also implemeted a simple RPC for accepting client requests.
 The requests are dummy (contain no actual commands) and thus are also not appied to a a state machine.
 Also my simple client sbmit rpc returns before the command is commited.
 Making this to block till command is commited shouldn't be very difficult to implement
 10. I spent a lot time debugging and testing on those
 11. Finally I implemented the state peristance part
+12. I also wrote two automated tests for leader election

 ### Completed tasks
 * The basic Raft algorithm is implemented
-* After extensive manual testing I believe its correct
+* After extensive manual testing and two automated tests I believe its correct
 * The implemention is possible to run in either one or multiple machines
+* Two automated tests for leader election

 ### Unfinished tasks
-* Automated tests
+* No automated tests for log replication
 * Measurments
 * Real commands and state machine